pschfr/pschfr.github.io-old/_posts/work/2016-07-09-kyle-plaskon.md

 tags: portfolio
 link: "http://www.kyleplaskon.com/"
 ---
-Long description of this site I built for my good friend Kyle Plaskon.
-Perhaps a gallery?
-Should I only show like an excerpt and link readers to a full-fledged case study, including sketches and in-development screenshots?
-I would like to show my currently in development websites, perhaps I should just do it with a category or tag?
-We will find out later on Dragonball Z!
+This site was built as a portfolio, for my good friend Kyle Plaskon, graphic and multidisciplinary designer.
+It features a large header image, scrolling header, case studies, and dynamic filtering through his portfolio.
+Be sure to check it out!